genexplain/geneXplainR/paper/paper.md

 ---
-title: "geneXplainR - an R interface for the geneXplain platform"
+title: "geneXplainR: An R interface for the geneXplain platform"
 tags:
   - "R"
   - "Bioinformatics"